itss0urav/Portfolio/README.md

 # Portfolio
-a simple portfolio with parallax effect.
+My simple portfolio with parallax effect.
 This portfolio is responsive.